 - Place over medium heat, stirring constantly until mixture boils.
 The mixture will start to look glossy and feel thicker.
 Once boiling, continue stirring for 1 minute.

-- Pour approximately half the mixture into the egg yolks, and stir till combined.
+- Pour approximately one third to one half of the mixture into the egg yolks, and stir till combined.

 - Pour egg yolk mixture back into saucepan and place back on the burner.
 Continue stirring while boiling for an additional 2 minutes.